Skip to main content

 Cri-du-chat Syndrome

 Cri-du-chat syndrome is a genetic disorder caused by a deletion of a portion of chromosome 5, specifically at the 5p15.2 region.
 This condition is characterized by distinctive features such as a high-pitched cry resembling that of a cat, developmental delays, and various physical anomalies.
-Understanding this syndrome is essential for interpreting the implications of the karyotype results and the potential genetic risks for the couple's future pregnancies.
+Understanding this syndrome is essential for interpreting the karyotype results and the implications for the family.

 Recommended video: